sean-kintone/3D-Kintone-Gallery/docs/workshop-steps.md

 Hovering with our IDE tells us the order our variable parameters get passed to our `mesh`: `cubeGeometry`, `cubeMaterial`.

-There are some other pre-filled in areas, which position our cube, and later spin it.
-We recommend checking the documentation and play with the variables after completing this workshop to get more comfortable with THREE.JS.
+There are some other pre-filled-in areas, which position our cube, and later spin it.
+After completing this workshop, we recommend checking the documentation and playing with the variables to get more comfortable with THREE.JS.

 Now that our cube is completed, we must repeat the steps with our torus.
 We'll fill in the missing variables for our `torusGeometry` and `torusMaterial`.